athompson00/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject
 How to play:
-Use Arrow Keys for movement
+How to launch Greeblers in the terminal: bash Game.sh Use Arrow Keys for movement
 Press Space to attack (can only attack when right next to a greebler) Collect All Babies(Marked with a B-like symbol) by moving over them and get to exit (purple) to win